DelMaestroGroup/pimc/README.md

 extended to study a wide variety of situations by including new types of containers, potentials estimators and communicators.

-If you have questions, bug reports or plan to use this code for any scientific research, please contact me at Adrian.DelMaestro@uvm.edu.
+If you have questions, bug reports or plan to use this code for scientific research, please contact me at Adrian.DelMaestro@uvm.edu.

 Installation {#installation}
 ============